nicklinnell/ip-checker/README.md

 ## Customization

 This application allows for easy customization to fit your needs.
-You can adjust the check interval and modify the notification message by editing environment variables and the script.
+You can adjust the check interval by editing the `CHECK_INTERVAL` environment variable.

 ### Adjusting the Check Interval